IBM/SalesEnablement-SterlingDataExchange-L3/docs/index.md

     ![](_attachments/EntitlementNoKey.png)

-    If a valid entitlement exists, a screen similar to the one below should be displayed.
+    If a **valid** entitlement exists, a screen similar to the one below should be displayed.
+The actual key will be created in a later step. **Please proceed with the demonstration script.**

     ![](_attachments/EntitlementKey3.png)